 As the university has grown over the decades, so has the breadth of our community, and our level of engagement.
 Today, co-op is the core of the world’s largest experiential learning program, which extends to more than 2,700 employers in more than 90 countries.

 Northeastern’s leadership in experiential learning is the foundation of its leadership in developing global educational and research partnerships around the world—and the graduate campuses in Seattle and Charlotte, North Carolina, are the latest manifestation of that leadership.
 Just as in 1898, Northeastern is engaging with communities in partnerships devoted to advancing education and economic growth.

-Northeastern University – Seattle will offer high-demand graduate degrees that fill the region’s critical needs for highly educated professionals in science and technology fields, business leadership, and health-care innovation.
+Northeastern University – Seattle offers high-demand graduate degrees that fill the region’s critical needs for highly educated professionals in science and technology fields, business leadership, and health-care innovation.

 Northeastern’s research focus, particularly in drug discovery, cybersecurity, global health, and energy storage and conversion, offers broad prospects for partnerships with the Puget Sound region’s growth businesses and new ventures.

-The university will gain a stronger, more diverse student and alumni community, and expanded educational, research, and community partnerships.
+The university has gained a stronger, more diverse student and alumni community, and expanded educational, research, and community partnerships.

 Northeastern seeks to contribute to the individual fulfillment of each member of the campus, to the welfare of the surrounding communities, and to solutions that will address global and societal needs.

 Northeastern celebrates diversity in all its forms and fosters a culture of respect that affirms inter-group relations and builds community.

 Northeastern promotes active engagement in teaching and learning, in scholarship and research, in the life of urban communities and with our alumni and friends.